The jump hills at Hakuba (Hakuba Middle School)

 And thanks to the Nagano Olympics, a new Shinkansen ("bullet train") line debuted in October 1997.
-Running as fast as 260 kilometers (161 miles) per hour, the train connects Tokyo and Nagano in as little as 79 minutes.
+Running as fast as 260 kilometers (161 miles) per hour, the train connects Tokyo and Nagano in about half an hour.

 Before and during the Olympiad, Nagano City was filled with the Olympic spirit.
-Big flags with symbols of the Olympic Games were displayed inside the JR Nagano Station, and flags of the participating countries and regions outside it.
-These flags, as well as billboards of Olympic sponsors, also decorated the main streets of Nagano City together with the advertisements of Olympic sponsors.
+There was a display featuring a big flag with the Olympic symbol, and surrounding it were the flags of participating countries.
+These flags were also displayed on main streets of Nagano City together with the advertisements of Olympic sponsors.